perezrei/practice-code-review/README.md

 # Practice Code Review

 Before jumping into group projects using JS, take some time to learn about _code review_ and _code quality automation_ .
-Practicing with these concepts now will make the transition to collaborative development much smoother.
+Practicing with these concepts now will make the transition to collaborative development much smoother..

 - Big Picture
   - [The Challenges](#the-challenges)